Mobilpadde/react-nd-my-reads/README.md

 ## Changes

+ * 08/28/17
+    * Search by pressing any button
+    * Set state properly

  * 08/27/17
-    * Make it unpossible to add existing books from search-results.
+    * Make it impossible to add existing books from search-results.

  * 08/08/17:
     * The search-bar won't close when clicking on it.